Jiyaapatil35/Java_DSA/README.md

 This repository is a curated collection of my Java-based Data Structures and Algorithms (DSA) solutions, organized by topic.
 It reflects my consistent practice and learning beyond classroom concepts.

-Solved **240+ DSA problems in Java** across platforms like [LeetCode](https://leetcode.com/JiyaPatil) and GitHub, with solutions that are well-structured and version-controlled.
+Solved **170+ DSA problems in Java** with solutions that are well-structured and version-controlled.